 So let’s reassess how we write reviews and ask ourselves how we can do so moving forward with more tact, respect and thoughtfulness.

 (P.S: I wrote this post to start a dialogue and share my perspective.
-I’d love to hear what you think, and of course I’ll respect your opinion as long as you respect mine.)
+I’d love to hear what you think.)

 Written by Pagan Malcolm